 - What did you like about the game?
+Why?

-Why? - What did you notice while playing? - What was your first move? - What were your first three moves? - What problems arose when solving the puzzle? - What are the minimum number of moves to win this game? - Did you anticipate the next move? - Did you notice any patterns? - Students should be encouraged to explore a simpler version of the game where appropriate.
+- What did you notice while playing?

+- What was your first move?

+- What were your first three moves?

+- What problems arose when solving the puzzle?

+- o What are the minimum number of moves to win this game?

+- Did you anticipate the next move?

+- o Did you notice any patterns?

+- Students should be encouraged to explore a simpler version of the game where appropriate.
 Solving the peg puzzle using two or four pegs, for example, may allow students to complete the game more efficiently. - Try games in advance as instructions to games are not always clear. - Have students look for patterns and then develop strategies to fit these patterns.
 Sometimes these patterns are numerical, such in magic squares and Sudoku. - Have students develop a game for classmates to play and/or use a known game.
-Students can then change a rule or parameter and then explain how it affects the outcome of the game. - Find a game online and critique the quality of the game.
+Students can then change a rule or parameter and then explain how it affects the outcome of the game. - Find a game online and critique the quality of the game. - It is important that the teachers at each school discuss which games and puzzles will be used in which courses.
+Many games and puzzles can be used with more than one type of logical reasoning.
+One possible division of games and puzzles is illustrated below.